Jpark27614/Engineering_4_Notebook/README.md

 ![part 4 vonmises](https://github.com/Jpark27614/Engineering_4_Notebook/assets/113122312/14de4e65-28d1-414e-98be-78cb9bd7102c)

 Our original design needed a lot of work and was complicated to fix but we made it a lot better based on FEA.
 One problem we noticed with our original design was that it was very frail on the bottom so we added fillets to the base corner to help with strength.
 Another problem was the bend on the top of the beam so we added support beams going horizontal on the top to reduce stress.
+Additionally, on the first design, we had a lot of overhang at the top of the Y beam which we were confused by because the angle was 45 but the holes were well over.
 Finally, the first bracket from the holder had the most stress, to fix this we added more fillets to create strength and get rid of a hard edge.

 &nbsp;